 The answer, of course, is no. For those who adhere to the word of the Lord, no drug is acceptable.
 As Galatians 5:21 states, “Envyings, murders, drunkenness, revelings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.”

 At the end of the day, there is no such thing as a safe drug.
-All addictive substances have the power to be abused, and even “safer” substances can lead to addiction.
+All addictive substances have the potential for abuse, and even “safer” substances can lead to addiction.
 In order to live a life inspired by God and prevent the chance of abuse, abstinence is the only way forward.

 Seek Help Today